Karasukaigan/jupyter-gradient-image-generator/README.md

 # Gradient Image Generator
 ![image.png](image.png)
-This is a Python program that generates gradient images.
-It can be easily executed in Colab.
+This is a Python program for generating gradient images.
+It is written in Jupyter Notebook.
+You can easily run it using Colab or JupyterLab.
 ## Features
 ① Specify image size
 ② Random generation